-Let’s take a look at camera settings to help you avoid camera shake.
+Let’s take a look at camera settings to help you avoid camera shakes.

 Cameras will often offer some kind of image stabilization feature.
 Different manufacturers use different names for this feature.

-The feature can either be found at the camera lens or in the camera sensor.
+The feature can either be found on the camera lens or in the camera sensor.

 1. Use the Image Stabilization feature

 The feature tries to cancel your camera movement in real time by sensing it.
-By using this feature, you could even try shooting handheld at shutter speeds of 1/10 or lower.
+Using this feature, you could try shooting handheld at shutter speeds of 1/10 or lower.

-Keep in mind that the feature will only affect blurs coming from the camera’s movement and not the subject movement.
+Keep in mind that the feature will only affect blurs coming from the camera’s movement and not the subject’s movement.

 2. Use Fast Lenses or Wide Apertures if Possible